galtproject/galtproject-docs/en/contracts/applications/NewOracleManager.md

 Values M-of-N are copied from contract-level to a specific application at the moment of it's creation.
 If these contract-level values are changed after an application was created, this application-level values won't be affected.

 Any current arbitrator could lock working on application, if there are empty validators slots available.
 M - is a maximum arbitrators slots value.

-* AbstractApplication - toolset
+Voting is available immediately after locking.

+Oracles reward is shared by equal shares among all the oracles who managed to lock the application.
+It doesn't matter whether he has voted or not.

 ### Interface

 ````solidity